 I was very lucky to be in Jaisalmer for ‘Holy‘, the festival of colors.
 The festival signifies the victory of good over evil, the arrival of spring, end of winter and the biggest color fight in the world.
 Loud music, paint of all colors, people from all countries and ages dancing and singing.
 The image of this huge ancient ford covered in a massive multi colored cloud is one of my most treasured travel memories!

 Jaipur is the capital of Rajasthan state, the city is also known as ‘the pink city’.
 The city got this title because all the buildings in the city was painted pink in the year 1876.
 This year the prince of the Wales and queen Victoria, came to visit the city.
 The king of Jaipur Maharaja Ram Singh painted the whole city in pink color to welcome them.
 This was my last destination in Rajastan.
-I stayed with a friend for a night or two.

 To do in Jaipur